hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

 :arrow_forward: Place the `leaflet.js script` library in the `<body>`.

 > **JS** *JavaScript libraries are often placed in the head.
-Though, it is best to place them as far as possible to the bottom of the body.
-This is much quicker while loading!*
+However, it is best to place them as far as possible to the bottom of the body.
+This results in a faster page load because parsing the script doesn't block the loading of the rest of the page.*

 Now you will have: